 Copyright © Nucleus Medical Media, Inc.

-Surgery is the most important component of any curative approach to kidney cancer.
-There is some information suggesting immunotherapies (interleukin or interferon) may be of some benefit.
-Radiation can be used to treat kidney cancer that has spread to the lung, bones, or brain, but it is not considered curative.
+Cancer treatment varies depending on the stage and type of cancer.
+Surgery is the most important component of any approach to cure kidney cancer.
+There is some information suggesting immunotherapies may be of some benefit.
+Radiation therapy can be used to treat kidney cancer that has spread to the lung, bones, or brain, but it is not a cure.
+Chemotherapy is not a very effective form of treatment.

-This is the use of drugs to kill cancer cells.
-Chemotherapy may be given in many forms including pill, injection, and via a catheter.
-The drugs enter the bloodstream and travel through the body killing mostly cancer cells but also some healthy cells.
+Chemotherapy is the use of drugs to kill cancer cells.
+Chemotherapy may be given in many forms including pill, injection, and through a tube called a catheter.
+The drugs enter the bloodstream and travel through the body destroying mostly cancer cells but also some healthy cells.

 This procedure involves the use of drugs like interleukin-2 and interferon alpha to help the immune system fight and destroy cancer cells.

-Targeted therapy includes using drugs called tyrosine kinase inhibitors.
-Examples include sunitinib (Sutent) and sorafenib (Nexavar).
-These medicines have been shown to increase the survival rate in people with kidney cancer.
+Targeted therapy includes using medications called tyrosine kinase inhibitors.
+These medications have been shown to increase the survival rate in people with kidney cancer.
 Another class of drugs called mammalian target of rapamycin (mTOR) inhibitors may also help people with kidney cancer live longer.
-Temsirolimus (Torisol) is an example of this type of drug.

-These medicines may be prescribed to adults with advanced kidney cancer:
+These medications may be prescribed to adults with advanced kidney cancer:

 American Cancer Society